 The permanent academic record is maintained by the Office of the Registrar for all students of the College.
 While the grade report is the official notification to the student and the faculty advisor of the student's academic standing for a given semester, the only true and valid documentation of academic work and student status is an official transcript of the academic record, stamped with the Registrar's signature and the seal of the College.
 The transcript is available only with the permission and signature of the student, and will be released to that student or a designee only if there are no outstanding charges/holds against his or her account.
-Transcript applications are available from the Office of the Registrar, College website and CMConnect.
-The first 10 requests are free.
-Additional charges are in place for expedited processing.
-See page 30, Academic Record Changes.
+Transcript applications are available from the Office of the Registrar, College website.